No one should have a fuller experience with and understanding of the law of unintended consequences than Donald Trump.

 Apparently his promises’ collateral damage among businesses is causing even the Koch Brothers’ network of billionaire political donors to consider shifting support to an anti-Trump business wing of the GOP.
 They don’t want a president bullying individual companies (central planning!) and reducing trade.

 Excluding whole nationalities is not “extreme vetting,” since vetting requires a consideration of individual cases.
 Excluding whole nationalities is a refusal to do any vetting.

-Most media, even media sympathetic to Trump, like the New York Post, Wall Street Journal, and The Telegraph, are loaded with articles stating the obvious — obvious to us, but not to Donald Trump.
+Most media, even media sympathetic to Trump, like the New York Post, The Wall Street Journal, and The Telegraph, are loaded with articles stating the obvious — obvious to us, but not to Donald Trump.

-His action is dramatically increasing the ISIS argument that the United States in anti-Islam.
+His action is dramatically increasing the ISIS argument that the United States is anti-Islam.
 How many young men will take up the ISIS cause because of Trump’s impulsive action and the hard to refute interpretation put on it by radicals?

 His executive order will also make it politically harder or impossible for the president of Mexico to make any concessions in trade talks, given Mexican voters’ deepening anger and resentment.
 His order might in fact lead Mexico to end anti-drug cartel cooperation with the United States, or to stop turning back refugees from Central America who transit Mexico to enter the United States.

 Iraqis and others who have helped the United States military by being translators and by providing intelligence are saying that they have been betrayed.
 And they have been betrayed.

 Trump is making American military operations even more difficult, and he is further endangering the lives of the troops — they will have more enemies, fewer human intel reports, and maybe some new turncoats inside their bases— unnecessary vulnerabilities that one might expect to alienate quite a few of Trump’s voters.